-Developing visitor hubs at established 'honeypots'
+- Develop visitor hubs at established 'honeypots'

-Using digital technology and traditional methods to inform people, to reduce pressure on over used sites and to reduce conflicts.
-We will also improve access for all by promoting alternative key routes in order to disperse visitor pressure and by providing routes for all abilities
+- Improve access for all by promoting alternative key routes in order to disperse visitor pressure and by providing routes for all abilities

-Improve 4 visitor facilities and provide on-line or app-based digital interactive information about the area
+- Improve 4 visitor facilities and provide on-line or app-based digital interactive information about the area

-Provide at least one new Tramper for use in the area
+- Provide at least one new Tramper for use in the area

-Creation of new concessionary link routes to encourage visitors to access Pendle Hill from alternative routes.
+- Create new concessionary link routes to encourage visitors to access Pendle Hill from alternative routes.

-Create new interpretation panels and install visitor counters along busy routes
+- Create new interpretation panels and install visitor counters along busy routes

 These improvements aimed to help visitors more easily explore and learn about the wider landscape and heritage of Pendle Hill, whether they be walkers, cyclists, horse riders or wheelchair users.

 The project has created and improved the following key routes and will soon be shown on a map here.

 Downham to Chatburn concessionary bridleway, a new multi-user route providing safe, off-road access between the villages and into the wider Pendle Hill Landscape